cypress-io/cypress/docs/source/guides/cypress-basics/core-concepts.md

 Can you read this?
 If you did, it might sound something like this:

 {% note info %}
-1. Visit the page at `/posts/new`
+1. Visit the page at `/posts/new`.
-2. Find the element containing the text "Post Title"
+2. Find the element containing the text "Post Title".
-3. Type "My First Post" into it
+3. Type "My First Post" into it.
-4. Find the element containing the text "Post Body"
+4. Find the element containing the text "Post Body".
-5. Type "Hello, world!" into it
+5. Type "Hello, world!" into it.
-6. Select the `<button>` tag with a type of `submit`, click it
+6. Select the `<button>` tag with a type of `submit`, click it.
-7. Grab the browser URL, ensure it is `/posts/my-first-post`
+7. Grab the browser URL, ensure it is `/posts/my-first-post`.
-8. Select the `<h1>` tag, ensure it contains the text "My First Post"
+8. Select the `<h1>` tag, ensure it contains the text "My First Post".

 {% endnote %}